Skip to main content

 Gold monthly: January 2026

-Gold's historic rally continues with prices breaching $5,500.
-Our January analysis examines the drivers, risks, and what to watch as we enter a pivotal year for precious metals.
+Gold's historic rally continued in January with prices breaching $5,500.
+Our analysis examines the structural drivers, the risks, and what to watch — not what to do with the information.

 Philip Wilkinson